tmuka/qmk_firmware/keyboards/tmuka1/readme.md

 # Raspberry Pi 2040 sort of thinkpad 70 key layout

-# tmuka work in progress. the idea is to have a thinkpad like keyboard with mech switches and keycaps that last longer
+# tmuka hardwired work in progress. the idea is to have a thinkpad like keyboard with mech switches and keycaps that last longer

 Double-tap reset to enter bootloader mode.
 Copy the built uf2 file to the device by dragging the file to the new USB disk.